ndebogory/gh_cli_test/README.md

 # gh_cli_test
-Test repo for gh cli actions
+Test repo for an [article](https://dev.to/nadia/github-cli-working-with-github-workflow-from-terminal-1dd8) about gh cli actions.
+<br>You will need to install [GitHub CLI](https://github.com/cli/cli#installation)
 # Actions
 So what actions do we have?
 ## on-push-action
 Runs linter check on push
 ## workflow_dispatch
-RUn python script with an input parameter
+Run python script with an input parameter